Folk Herbal First Aid: Remedies for Cuts, Fevers & Bruises

 Label everything, charge them under the moon, and always test on yourself before offering to others.

 Want to grow your own healing herbs?
-How to Start a Real Witch’s Garden walks you through what to plant, and why.
+Check out How to Start a Real Witch’s Garden for planting guidance and magical alignment.

 Final Thoughts